-The kids go back to school and college, the adults work more and vacation less and the carefree summer days are over, so your dog could struggle spending a lot more time at home alone.
+When the weather cools down, the kids go back to school and college, the adults work more and vacation less, and the carefree summer days are over—so, your dog may struggle spending a lot more time at home alone.
 Here are some tips that can help your pet get over the back-to-school blues.

 Symptoms to watch out for

 - Barks more than usual

 - Doesn’t want to play or engage

 Giving your dog attention in the morning before you leave shows how much you love them and can strengthen your bond.
 You can walk your dog every morning, play and interact with your dog before leaving, and give them pats on the head.

 Playing music can reduce stress in dogs.
 There are specific genres that are known to be relaxing—for instance, reggae and soft rock.
 Before you leave the house, turn on a mellow playlist for your pooch, so they can enjoy the music for a bit.

 Give them a special treat

 Before you leave to go to work, or your kids go to school, give your dog a treat or a special chew toy that they can occupy themselves with.
 Make sure it’s one of their favorites—that way, they’ll have an even better time when you’re gone.